kushalsarkar404/assignment_krispcall/README.md

 The provided dataset `sampledata.csv` is cleaned up using Python.
 The code is written [here](task2_DataCleanup.ipynb) on Google Colab.

 ## Task 3: Data Analysis and Visualization - Free Form
+The cleaned dataset `cleaneddataset.csv` is visualized using Python.
+The visualization can be seen here [here](task3_DataAnalysisAndVisualization.ipynb) on Google Colab.
+`PS: I took roughly 45 minutes, a bit more time than the suggested 30 minutes, to ensure a thorough and comprehensive analysis of the data.`